AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 #### Type Conventions

-Because Imath must deal properly with large images, whose width and/or height approach the maximum allowable in 32-bit signed integers, take special care that integer arithmatic doesn't overlow, and make it as clear as possible exactly what the code is doing, especially in the edge cases.

 To clarify the intention, prefer to cast between types using ``static_cast<>()`` rather than the basic C-style ``()`` notation: